toa-io/toa/extensions/realtime/readme.md

 Realtime extension combines application events into streams according to defined routes.
 Clients may consume these streams [via Exposition](/extensions/exposition).

+If stream is idle for 16 seconds, a `heartbeat` message is sent.

 ## Static routes

 Static route specifies an event that should be combined into a stream using specified property of